-Kathleen (Katie) Brandert is deeply passionate about creating the conditions for all women, children, and families to lead healthy, dynamic lives.
+Kathleen (Katie) Brandert is deeply passionate about creating the conditions for all people and families to lead healthy, dynamic lives.
 To get there, she believes we need great leaders who can build teams, negotiate the political landscape, and inspire the community to work collaboratively.
-Currently, she is working to foster the development of those leaders as Director of the Great Plains Public Health Leadership Institute and as Manager of Workforce Development and Leadership Programs in the Office of Public Health Practice, College of Public Health, University of Nebraska Medical Center.
+Currently, she is working to foster the development of those leaders as Director of the Great Plains Leadership Institute and as Manager of Workforce Development and Leadership Programs in the Office of Public Health Practice, College of Public Health, University of Nebraska Medical Center.